Hinduism in Nepal: Laws for religious affairs

 Currently, Nepal is a secular country, as declared by the Constitution of Nepal 2072 (Part 1, Article 4), where secularism 'means religious, cultural freedom, along with the protection of religion, culture handed down from time immemorial (सनातन)'.
 Nepal remained the last Hindu nation until 2008, and still Nepal has a Hindu majority population.
 It has the highest Hindu population in the world, after India.
 By percentage, Nepal has the highest Hindu population in the world.
 Although many government policies throughout history have disregarded or marginalized minority religions, Nepalese societies generally enjoy religious tolerance and harmony among all religions, with only isolated incidents of religiously motivated violence.
 Nepal's constitution does not give anyone the right to convert any person to another religion.
-Nepal also passed a more stringent anti-conversion law on 2017.
+Nepal also passed a more stringent anti-conversion law in 2017.